JohnStarich/zfs-sync-operator/README.md

     * Note: If you do not have the [Prometheus Operator](https://prometheus-operator.dev/) installed, then you must set `prometheusMonitoring`'s `enabled` value to `false`.
 6. Run `helm install -n zfs-sync-operator-system -f values.yaml zfs-sync-operator zfs-sync-operator/zfs-sync-operator` to install the operator

+For details on using Helm effectively, like to perform upgrades or rollbacks, see the [Helm docs](https://helm.sh/docs/intro/using_helm/).

 ### OKD or OpenShift Console

 Use the web console in [OKD](https://okd.io/) or [OpenShift](https://openshift.com/) to get up and running quickly: